 Here's a list of all the state-licensed U.S.A. internet poker sites that do not combine their traffic across state borders.
 For the sake of clarity and organization, we have divided them up by state.

 Pennsylvania passed online gaming legislation in October 2017, but delays in crafting the poker regulations and awarding licenses meant that the first Pennsylvania-licensed online poker site opened for business in November 2019.
-Since then, several other competitors have taken to the field, but all of their PA games remain constrained to this single state for now.
+Since then, several other competitors have taken to the field, and a couple of them have managed to merge their traffic with other states.

-Perhaps because it was the first to open its doors in the Keystone State, PokerStars retains the lead in player population with approximately 130 players on average filling up its cash games.
+PokerStars PA has approximately 120 players on average filling up its cash games.
 It operates its cardroom under a license provided through Mount Airy Casino Resort in Mount Pocono, PA.
-PokerStars would no doubt be able to fold its Pennsylvania traffic in together with its cardrooms in New Jersey and Michigan, but this development must wait until PA leaders decide to join the MSIGA.
+Now that Pennsylvania has joined the MSIGA, PokerStars management is no doubt planning on folding its Pennsylvania traffic in together with its cardrooms in New Jersey and Michigan, but this development has not yet taken place.

 The newest state to have passed online poker regulation, Connecticut hasn't yet seen any instate internet poker sites open up.
 Connecticut is on the smaller size, in terms of both area and population, and so it's probably not a priority for leading poker firms although this situation could change if it signs the MSIGA.